The release date for my Savannah Novel Waving Backwards is July 10, 2015.

 Supporting Survivors of Childhood Abuse and Complex PTSD

-Former Attorney Stiffing Bindles From New York City, U.S.A. to Hanoi, Vietnam.
+Former Attorney Stiffing Bindles From New York City, U.S.A. to Melbourne, Australia.
 Click Those Lines for the Menu ➵

 Have a hide like an elephant and a sense of humor.